AaronPresley/whack-a-mole/README.md

 ## Misc Notes

-- Each time the user scores, the moles move faster by .3 seconds.
+- The moles move faster by .3 seconds for every 2 points the user scores.
 - When a user hits a mole, the game pauses for about a second.
 This was mostly because I wanted to make sure the user sees the cute mole-hit image.
 - I created the hole image, as well as both mole states, in Adobe Illustrator.
 The